JitUikey28/Architecture-Divergent-Safety-How-GPT-2-and-Pythia-Implement-Refusal-Differently/README.md

 3. Component Analysis: MLP vs. Attention
 One of the most striking findings from the ablation study is the differential impact of MLP (Multi-Layer Perceptron) and Attention components on refusal behavior:

 MLP layers consistently demonstrate a significantly higher average impact on refusal behavior (abs_delta of 0.6947) compared to Attention heads (abs_delta of 0.0000).
 This implies that the MLP sublayers are the primary computational units involved in encoding and processing information pertinent to generating refusal responses.
-Ablating attention heads in this setup had negligible impact, suggesting their role might be more about contextualizing input rather than directly computing refusal intent in these specific scenarios.
+Ablating attention heads in this setup had negligible impact, suggesting their role might be more about contextualizing input rather than directly computing refusal intent in these specific scenarios

 4. Steering Effectiveness (Causal Intervention) Following the identification of specialist layers, we calculated steering vectors—the difference between mean activations for harmful vs. harmless prompts at the specialist layer's residual stream output.
 We then tested the causal effect of adding or subtracting these vectors on benign prompts to induce or suppress refusal.